-Q. Can park manager force rules on some residents and not on others?
+#28 Can the park manager force rules on some residents and not on others?

-A. No. The Mobilehome Home Residency Law (Civil Code Sec.
-798.56(d)) provides that the park rules and regulations have to be "reasonable."
-"Reasonable" often may be subject to court interpretation, but normally rules have to have some rational basis in fact under the circumstances, as well as apply evenly to everyone residing in the park.
-A rule that applies to only some residents, but not all, is discriminatory and would not stand up in court.
-Civil Code Sec.
-798.23 also requires park owners and their employees to abide by park rules to the same extent as residents have to, except rules regarding age limits or acts of the park owner or park employee undertaken to fulfill park maintenance, management or operational responsibilities (making noise by pounding nails, use of trucks for maintenance purposes, etc.).
-In the case of discriminatory rule enforcement, homeowners, through their homeowners association or advocacy group, should seek a meeting with management (Civil Code Sec.
-798.53) or seek legal redress, such as an injunction or possible declaratory relief.
+No. The MRL provides that the park rules and regulations have to be "reasonable."
+(Civil Code §798.56(d)) "Reasonable" often may be subject to court interpretation, but normally rules have to have some rational basis in fact under the circumstances, as well as apply evenly to everyone residing in the park.
+Park owners and their employees are required to abide by park rules to the same extent as residents have to, except rules regarding age limits or acts of the park owner or park employee undertaken to fulfill park maintenance, management or operational responsibilities (making noise by pounding nails, use of trucks for maintenance purposes, etc.).
+(Civil Code Sec.
+798.23)